 In our efforts to provide appropriate services, Accessibility Services works to make sure services are in compliance with the law.
-At the same time, we are available to assist you in making sure that your efforts as instructors of students with disabilities are also consistent with the law.
+At the same time, we are available to assist you in making sure that your efforts as instructors are also consistent with the law.
 You are welcome to contact this office at (256) 233-8143.

 Responsibilities of Faculty/Staff

-- Provide accommodations for students with disabilities by collaborating with the student and Accessibility Services.
+- Provide accommodations for students registered with Accessibility Services by collaborating with the student and Accessibility Services.
 You will know that a student needs academic accommodations because a Letter of Accommodation will be sent to you.
 Faculty are not obligated to provide accommodations until the Letter of Accommodation is received.
 Accommodations cannot be granted retroactively.
-If the student claims to need accommodations, but does not have a Letter of Accommodation, please refer them to the Accessibility Services Specialist.
-Once you receive a Letter of Accommodation, please meet with students with disabilities regarding disability matters.
+If the student claims to need accommodations but does not have a Letter of Accommodation, please refer them to the Accessibility Services Specialist.
+Once you receive a Letter of Accommodation, please meet with the registered student regarding academic accommodation matters..
 If you are instructing a Distance Learning class, please e-mail the student and acknowledge that you have received their Letter of Accommodation and discuss their accommodations directly with the student.
 Remember to maintain their confidentiality and conduct these meetings in a private location.